aesophor/wmderland/README.md

 </div>

 ## Overview
-Wmderland is an X11 Dynamic Window Manager that represents the windows as the leaves of a tree.
+Wmderland is an X11 Tiling Window Manager that represents the windows as the leaves of a tree.

 It aims to simplify the core functionalities of [i3wm](https://github.com/i3/i3), which features a more approachable config system, and bundle in the essential features required for a modern but minimal Dynamic Window Manager.